EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-menu.md

 The main menu items can be displayed in two-level submenus, which is very useful for complex backends that manage lots of entities.
-Creating a submenu is as easy as defining the `children` option for any first-level menu item:
+Creating a submenu is as easy as adding an empty menu item and defining its `children` option:

 ```yaml
 easy_admin: